Musée du Panthéon National Haïtien: History

-The National Pantheon Museum in Port-Au-Prince, Haiti was opened in 1983 during the presidency of Jean-Claude Duvalier.
+The National Pantheon Museum in Port-au-Prince, Haiti was opened in 1983 during the presidency of Jean-Claude Duvalier.
 The First lady of Haiti, Michèle Bennett, was instrumental in its conception, inauguration and permanent collection.
 This cultural center is to perpetuate and disseminate the memory of "Fathers of the Nation".

 2010 earthquake

 In the year 2000, there were seven historical museums in Haiti.
-Most of them suffered irreparable damage dollowing the earthquake in Haiti in 2010.
+Most of them suffered irreparable damage following the earthquake in Haiti in 2010.
 However, the National Pantheon museum building was only slightly damaged due in part to its semi-buried construction, making it less prone to destruction.
 By 2012, however, some damage was starting to show its signs; the marble was starting to wear.